DarkMortal/Flutter-DrawBoard/README.md

 # Flutter DrawBoard

-A simple drawing app made using flutter
+A basic drawing app made using flutter

 ## To build for Linux